 31 Regenerative circuits feed the annulus flow back into the bore side of the cylinder and therefore increase the cylinder speed while extending.

-32 Regeneration can be achieved with logic elements as shown, although it is also commonly achieved using pressure regulating or check valves.
+32 Regeneration can be achieved with logic elements as shown, although it is also commonly achieved using a pressure regulating or check valves.

-33 In this version you need to click the pilot valve's solenoid to switch the regenerative circuit in or out.
+33 In this version, you need to click the pilot valve's solenoid to switch the regenerative circuit in or out.

 41 In some situations pressure relieving, reducing valves can be used to provide directional control.